avici1/ub-back/README.md

 }
 ```

-3. Updating a Video: PUT request
+2. Updating a Video: PUT request

+Request:

 ```json
 /api/v1/videos/:id
 ```

-Firstly:
+First:
-- In Postman, head to Headers Tab And assign the following, Key:Authorization, Value: Bearer and pass in the token
+- In Postman, head to Headers Tab And assign the following:
+ Key:Content-Type
+ Value: Application/json
-- Then Head to Body Tab and select Raw
+- Then Head to Body Tab and select raw

 Body